Kuala Lumpur ~ Food

 dough which is stretched, layered and fried on a griddle.
 Variations include

-Roti Telur where egg is added, while Roti Sardin is filled with sardines.
+Roti Telur where Roti Chanaiegg is added, while Roti Sardin is filled with

-Naan ~ A healthier option, this fluffy and thick bread is baked on the
+Naan ~ A healthier option, looking somewhat like a plain pizza, this fluffy and thick bread is baked on the

 Tandoori Chicken ~ The chicken is marinated in a yogurt seasoned with